Jordan Stephens & Matt Haig with Annie Macmanus

-Join us for an extraordinary evening as celebrated author Matt Haig and multi-talented artist Jordan Stephens come together for an intimate conversation, hosted by the best-selling author, DJ and broadcaster Annie Macmanus.
+Join us for an extraordinary morning as celebrated author Matt Haig and multi-talented artist Jordan Stephens come together for an intimate conversation, hosted by the best-selling author, DJ and broadcaster Annie Macmanus.

 Matt Haig, the bestselling author whose profound works including The Midnight Library and The Life Impossible have touched millions of readers worldwide, brings his unique perspective on mental health, hope, and the human experience.
 Known for his ability to transform personal struggles into universal truths, Haig has become one of the most vital voices on living authentically in the modern world.